redhat-openstack/openstack-puppet-modules/manila/README.md

 **What the manila module affects**

-* manila, the file system service for OpenStack.
+* [Manila](https://wiki.openstack.org/wiki/Manila), the file system service for OpenStack.

 ### Installing manila